You can't discuss

 running?
 Common answer: OSX.)
 Add to that a basic human tendancy to

 Streamline.
 If it works, don't fix it.
 Keep it intuitive.
 If I were to

 board as a shareholder, I might have a few

-suggestions for 'em, starting with a paid vacation.
+suggestions, starting with a paid vacation.
 You've earned it.

 Take a year or two off and let us get